 The Skilled and Business Migration Program has implemented technology and security policies, rules and measures to help protect the personal information that is under its control.
 However, while the Skilled and Business Migration Program strives to protect your personal information, the Skilled and Business Migration Program cannot ensure or warrant the security of any information transmitted to it online.

 You have a right to access your personal information.
 In accordance with the Act, requests for access should be made via formal application under the Freedom of Information Act 1982 (Vic) (though in certain circumstances requests may be dealt with by the Skilled and Business Migration Program without the need to make formal application).
-Requests for access should be sent to the Department of Economic Development, Jobs, Transport and Resources using the information in the Privacy Officer Contact Details section below.
+Requests for access should be sent to the Department of Jobs, Skills, Industry, and Regions using the information in the Privacy Officer Contact Details section below.